sammyCHY/devops_project/Networking-in-Kubernetes/networking-in-kubernetes.md

 - **Container Network Interface (CNI):** Kubernetes relies on Container Network Interfaces to implement networking solutions.
 CNIs provide a standardized interface for networking plugins to integrate with Kubernetes, allowing for flexibility and choice in networking implementations.

-Let's get our hands on pod networking in Kubernetes by deploying a pod with multiple conatainers, showcasing how they share the same network namespace and can communicate with each other using `localhost`.
+Let's get our hands on pod networking in Kubernetes by deploying a pod with multiple containers, showcasing how they share the same network namespace and can communicate with each other using `localhost`.
 Here's a step-by-step guide using Kubernetes and `kubectl`:

 1. Create a Multi-Conatainer Pod YAML file(e.g.,`multi-container-pod.yaml`): and paste the snippet below